wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.8.1 =
+- (02 Feb 2013) - Fixed multiple forms on same page was broken.
+- fixed ReferenceError: VC_FSCF_set_cookie is not defined.

 = 3.1.8 =
 - (30 Jan 2013) - removed PHP sessions and replaced with a built-in WP session method: WP Session Manager by Eric Mann.
 - added border formatting of HTML email where it displays user info.